 Recipes with wine can be done with both red and white wines.
 However, they can not be interchanged.
 If a recipe calls for red wine, use red wine.
 If it calls for white, use white.
 And be sure to use a bottle you wouldn’t mind drinking; the flavors and quality are still important here.

-Rather, the intent of cooking with wine is to let the alcohol from the wine unlock even more flavor from the other ingredients in the dish.
+Rather, the intent of cooking with wine is to let the fun stuff from the wine unlock even more flavor from the other ingredients in the dish.
 The flavor from the wine will also stick around as a supporting star and makes the meal taste even better the next day.
 Butter and olive oil can also be used instead of wine, but they don’t unlock as many other flavors and could overpower the more subtle flavors from other ingredients.

 Linguine with Mushrooms and White Wine Butter Sauce | Cooking Curries